Actindo-AG/Documentation/VenduoPOS/Integration/08_ManageWarehouse.md

 ## Manage the stock for POS products

-You can adjust the stock quantity of your POS products, e. g. because of an inventory, a purchasing or an ordering.
+You can adjust the stock quantity of your POS products, for instance because of a stock, a purchasing or an ordering.

 ### Prerequisites